bcrowell/bcrowell.github.io/faster_than_light/index.md

 What can never happen is that any of these vectors has a zero or negative interval, because then it wouldn't be equivalent to a straight-up vector in any frame.
-Therefore as we accelerate the proton, the arrows can only tilt closer and closer to the 45-degree line, without ever reaching it.
+Therefore as we accelerate the proton, the arrows can only tilt closer and closer to the 45-degree line (the light cone), without ever reaching it.

 This is the first way in which relativity thwarts our faster-than-light plans: no object can be boosted past the speed of light by any continuous process of acceleration.